Mastering Plaster Techniques: Elevating Contemporary Portrait Art

 Exploring the Various Textures of Plaster Art Materials

-- Casting plaster: Smooth and fine, great for detailed molds
+- Casting plaster: Smooth and fine, ideal for detailed facial features

-- Veneer plaster: Thin and easy to spread, ideal for walls
+- Veneer plaster: Thin and easy to spread, perfect for background textures

-- Sculptural plaster: Coarse and strong, perfect for 3D art
+- Sculptural plaster: Coarse and strong, great for 3D portrait elements

 The Importance of Preparation and Priming